- Reviewed: 19 March 2020, 14:27 NZDT

 Related news features

 Demonstrations and protests occur throughout Nicaragua, particularly in Managua and have previously turned violent.
 Civil unrest could occur anywhere at any time with little warning, and could affect transport including access to and from the airport.
-On 18 April 2018 violent protests took place in Managua, Masaya, Leon and Esteli resulting in many injuries and at least 25 fatalities.
+In April and May 2018, violent protests took place throughout Nicaragua, resulting in many injuries and fatalities.
+Managua, Masaya, Leon and Esteli were particularly affected.

 New Zealanders in Nicaragua are advised to avoid all demonstrations, protests and large public gatherings as even those intended as peaceful have the potential to turn violent with little warning.
 Comply with any instructions issued by the local authorities, including any curfews.
 Monitor local and international media, review personal security plans and be aware of your surroundings.
 If unexpectedly in the vicinity of a protest or demonstration, exercise caution and leave the area quickly.

 Violent crime, including armed robbery and sexual assault, occurs in Nicaragua, particularly in Managua, Granada and San Juan del Sur, as well as in Bonanza, La Rosita, Siuna and on Little Corn Island.
 New Zealanders in Nicaragua are advised to be security conscious at all times and should avoid walking and travelling at night, particularly to isolated areas.

 Petty crime such as theft and mugging occurs in Nicaragua and is common in tourist areas, in larger cities such as Managua and on public transport.
 We advise New Zealanders to be alert to their surroundings at all times and take steps to safeguard and secure their personal belongings.

 When driving you should keep doors locked, windows up and keep any valuables out of sight.
 As victims of robbery are often targeted due to their perceived wealth, it is advisable to avoid wearing or displaying items that appear valuable, such as electronic devices and jewellery.